mandeeps2509/lsd_slam/README.md

 You need to get a full version of OpenCV with nonfree module, which is easiest by compiling your own version.
 We suggest to use the [2.4.8](https://github.com/Itseez/opencv/releases/tag/2.4.8) version, to assure compatibility with the current indigo open-cv package.

+## 2.4 ROS Kinetic + Ubuntu 16.04
+catkin usage to build: http://visbot.blogspot.in/2014/11/tutorial-building-of-lsd-slam-on-ros.html Use updated catkin branch to build